If you're reading this, it is probably because you are experiencing chest pain from smoking weed.

 Are you familiar with resin and tar from weed smoke?
 The buildup in your lungs begins the moment you take your first hit.
 If you look at a brand new bong after you smoke your first bowl, you can see for yourself the tar and resin buildup instantly.
 The same thing happens to your lungs.

 Tar and resin buildup can cause a very heavy, uncomfortable feeling in your lungs and chest.Additionally, if you experience asthma or any pre-existing lung conditions like it, resin and tar can cause lung irritation and produce a cough attack.
 Learn more about the effects of weed and asthma.

 To prevent tar and resin from building up in your lungs, make sure you are using a triple carbon marijuana filter for joints, blunts, bongs, and weed vape pens.

-Moose Labs MouthPeace and MouthPeace Mini have a triple layer activated carbon filter that has proven to filter out tar and resin from weed smoke.
+Moose Labs MouthPeace and MouthPeace Mini have a triple layer activated carbon filter that has proven to filter out tar and resin from weed smoke without removing the good stuff.
 MouthPeace users claim that using these weed filters have helped control coughing and lung irritation.
 Not only that, but your rips are tastier and cleaner.

 Chest Hurts After Smoking Weed - Mold in Weed